tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Bucket接口/日志管理/PUT Bucket logging_intl_en.md

 ## Description
 This API (PUT Bucket Logging) is used to enable logging for the source bucket and store its access logs in the specified destination bucket.

->!
-Only the source bucket owner can request this operation.
+>Only the source bucket owner can request this operation.

 ## Request